mitranim/stylific/docs-src/templates/indices/color-system.md

 master/less/color-mixes.less#L159) mixin.
 It includes two lines for each colour: one for straight mix and one for inverse mix.
 It's called by other mixins and sometimes manually in order to determine which _selectors_ correspond to which _state_ for a particular element.
-Including a colour in this mixin makes its colour class be registered for all states for both static and interactive mixes.
+Including a colour in this mixin causes its colour class to be registered for all states for both static and interactive mixes.

 By default, the following colour classes are defined: